 Semantic Keywords are those keywords that are related to your primary keyword.
 They are also called LSI (latent semantic indexing) keywords.

 You can use these keywords in your content to make it more complete.
-To find LSI keywords go to LSIGraph, enter your keywords and get a bunch of related keywords for your blog post.
+To find LSI keywords, you can use the free WPBeginner Keyword Generator Tool.
+Simply enter your main keyword idea and you’ll get a bunch of related keywords for your blog post.

 Quick Note: Never stuff your blog with keywords so that it sounds unnatural and forced.
 You will be inviting Google to strike you hard and penalize your site.
 This website optimization technique is old and dated, don’t let anyone else tell you otherwise.